n132/SMC/README.md

 - Oblivious Transfer
     - Cyclic Group
     - 1 in 2 OT based on Bellare-Micali protocol
-- Gates
-    - AND
-    - OR
-    - NOT
-    - XOR

 2. GMW
 - Secret Sharing
     - n-1 random bits
     - XOR the secret and random bits to get the last bit
 - Oblivious Transfer
     - Expand 1 in 2 OT to 1 in 4 OT
-- Gates
-    - XOR
-    - OR
-    - NOT

 ## Usage

 Wrapper (to be added)